Aaron98990/ways-of-the-game/restarts.md

 - goal kick (Law 16)
 - corner kick (Law 17)

-I cover commonality among the laws and provide video links - I am not re-writing the Laws here and exclude some things.
-I encourage you to read directly from the Laws of the Game.
-Each restart Law is  short (less than one-page) and only takes about a minute to read.

 Penalties (penalty shoot-out), covered in Law 10.3, are not a restart.
 But they do build on top of the penalty kick (Law 14).
 The goalkeeper releasing the ball after control with the hand/arms is not a restart as the ball remains in play.
 Read more in the [goalkeepers section](/goalkeeper).

-## Changing the restart
+I encourage you to read directly from the Laws of the Game.
+Each restart Law is short (less than one-page) and only takes about a minute to read.

 > The referee may not change a restart decision [..] if play has restarted or the referee has signalled the end of the first or second half (including extra time) and left the field of play or abandoned the match.
 Law 5.2

 **Deflections that occur when kicked from close distance are one of the most challening calls to make as it is hard to see the trajectory of the ball change or hear the touches since they are close.
 [Example 1](https://youtu.be/WSQOZZeL0T4?feature=shared&t=293) If the assistant referee says they saw the deflection, follow them.**

 ## Position of restart